 What I didn’t realize then was how much I was contributing to the fundamental challenges in education that I’ve spent the more recent part of my career working to address: how do we take a classroom of students with varying education backgrounds and academic abilities and help them all make progress so that they are on track for success?
 How do we as educators, build relationships with each student around his or her unique needs and interests — the types of genuine connections that inspire a love of learning?

 I believe that all students have a right to a great education and that we should make sure that all schools—and all teachers—have the training and tools to meet students’ individual needs, creating a collaborative environment that supports their success.

-That’s why I am so excited to step into a new role as the executive director of T.L.P.
-Education, a new nonprofit that oversees the Summit Learning Program.
-In four years, the Program has matured from a small pilot with 19 schools to one that is working with more than 300 schools across the country due to demand from educators.
+That’s why I am so excited to step into a new role as the executive director of Gradient Learning, a new nonprofit that oversees the Summit Learning program.
+In four years, the program has matured from a small pilot with 19 schools to one that is working with more than 300 schools across the country due to demand from educators.

 - Summit demonstrated that the approach taken by Summit Public Schools in California and Washington could work in schools across the country when communities came together to reconsider what was possible.

 - Regardless of school size, geography, or structure, educators succeeded in adopting the core components of Summit Learning: mentoring, projects, and self-direction.

 - Students demonstrated promising progress, and districts expanded Summit Learning to additional grades and campuses.

 If the first four years of the Summit Learning program were about demonstrating the potential of this kind of innovative partnership, the next several years will be focused on learning and improving together so that all students have a path to achieve core educational outcomes: mastery of content knowledge, demonstration of college-ready cognitive skills, and development of essential habits of success.
 As an organization, we at Gradient Learning are focused on helping our district partners meet their goals for student learning — and creating tools and supports that can be adopted by any school in the country.